They agree on definition of God – a supreme being distinct from the world and creator of the world.

 C3.
 Therefore, there must be a cause of the series of contingent things which is outside the series.

-However, Russell’s ‘brute fact’ approach holds that there is an assumption made by arguments from contingency.
-P2 assumes that a series must have an explanation at all.
+Russell’s brute fact response to the cosmological argument and Copleston.
+Russell responds that there is an assumption made by arguments from contingency.
+Copleston, Leibniz and Aquinas all assume that a series must have an explanation at all.

-Copleston attempts to say that this is only so on some interpretations of quantum mecahnics not shared by all physicists.
+Copleston responds that only some interpretations of quantum mechanics propose uncaused events.
 Copleston insists that science and philosophy is about looking for causes and explanations.

-“I cannot see how science could be conducted on any other assumption than that of order an intelligibility in nature” – Copleton.
+“I cannot see how science could be conducted on any other assumption than that of order an intelligibility in nature” – Copleston.

-However, Rusell responds that while a scientist may look for causes, they do not assume that there is one to find.
-Even if quantum transitions are only uncaused on some interpretations of quantum mecahnics, that still shows that physicists are able to concieve of events that have no cause.
+However, Russell responds that while a scientist may look for causes, they do not assume that there is one to find.
+Even if quantum transitions are only uncaused on some interpretations of quantum mechanics, the mere idea of it still shows that physicists are able to conceive of events that have no cause.
 It is therefore at least logically possible for events in nature to have no cause or explanation.
-In that case, for all we know, the universe itself, the whole series, could have no cause or explanation.
+So, a contingent series doesn’t need an external cause.
+The principle of sufficient reason cannot be a necessary truth.
+The universe could be one of those natural events that has no cause or explanation.
 Science should accept that possibility, since science should be open to whatever could be true.

 Copleston argues that although religious experiences are not a ‘strict proof’ of God, the ‘best explanation’ of them is God.
 He describes religious experiences as: